mrlonis/mrlonis-nx-monorepo/apps/events-and-callbacks-interview-question/README.md

 ```

 With this change, this inside handleNameChangedEvent will correctly refer to the view object, and there will be no error.

+## Solution Used

+2. this.setName is not a function